 If you did not accept a ride to the hospital after a car crash, you might find that the other party’s insurance company is questioning the severity of your injuries.
 This decision may cause the company to offer you a smaller settlement than you believe you deserve – or may result in no settlement offer.

 You do not have to accept this treatment from the insurance company.
 When you hire an attorney, you will have the ability to tell your side of the story.
-Your attorney can explain why you did not seek treatment immediately after the crash.
+Your car accident attorney in Atlanta, GA can explain why you did not seek treatment immediately after the crash.
 He or she can also begin negotiating on your behalf.

 Your lawyer from our firm can: